Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Introduction

 \Cref{fig:teaser} demonstrates the process of our paper.
 In this paper, we perform the first safety risk quantification against 7 production AIPSEs.
-Concretely, we first systematically define the threat model, construct different types of queries (including keyword list query, URL query, and natural language query), and categorize the response of AIPSEs into different risk levels based on their harmfulness.
-To perform the evaluation, we collect candidate URLs as well as their keyword lists (generated by GPT-4o) from three popular cyber threat detection platforms: PhishTank~\cite{phishtank}, ThreatBook~\cite{ThreatBook}, and LevelBlue's~\cite{LevelBlue}.
+Concretely, we first systematically define the threat model, construct different types of queries (including keyword list query, URL query, and natural language query), and categorize the URLs in responses of AIPSEs into different risk types (main, warning, source, and none) based on their harmfulness (\Cref{sec:riskde}).
+To perform the evaluation, we collect candidate URLs as well as their keyword lists (generated by GPT-4o) from three popular cyber threat detection platforms: PhishTank~\cite{phishtank}, ThreatBook~\cite{ThreatBook}, and LevelBlue~\cite{LevelBlue}.
 Our evaluation shows that all AIPSEs suffer from generating harmful content based on malicious URLs.
-For example, when querying seven AIPSEs, we observe that 47\% of responses are risky.
-Moreover, 34\% of responses directly cite the harmful content in the answers.
-We also find that, compared to keyword list queries, URL queries tend to increase the risk level of responses, whereas natural language queries can mitigate these risks.
+For example, when querying seven AIPSEs, we observe that 47\% of responses are risky (\Cref{fig:keywords_and_nature}).
+Moreover, 34\% of responses directly cite the harmful content in the answers (\Cref{fig:keywords_and_nature}).
+We also find that, compared to keyword list queries, URL queries tend to increase the number of main risk-inclusive responses (\Cref{fig:risk_change}), whereas natural language queries can slightly mitigate these risks (\Cref{fig:keywords_and_nature}).

-We further illustrate the feasibility of deceiving AIPSEs through two case studies focused on online document spoofing and phishing websites.
-These studies demonstrate how adversaries can effortlessly mislead AIPSEs into quoting malicious code or recognizing phishing websites as legitimate official sites.